syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 <tr>
 <td>
 StripLineCreated </td><td>
-Whenever a strip line is created, tdis event will be triggered. tde handler of tde event will have tde newly created strip line (StripLineInfo) in tde argument.By handling tdis event, you can customize tde appearance of tde strip line.</td><td>
+Whenever a strip line is created, this event will be triggered. the handler of the event will have the newly created strip line (StripLineInfo) in the argument.By handling this event, you can customize the appearance of the strip line.</td><td>
 StripLineCreated(object sender, StriplineCreatedEventArgs args)</td><td>
 Event </td></tr>
 </table>